ibexa/documentation-user/docs/personalization/triggers.md

 There are several email triggers available in [[= product_name =]], including the following two:

 - Abandoned basket trigger: Personalization engine monitors the user's cart and pushes a message when cart status remains unchanged for a set time.
 The message contains items that have been abandoned in the cart.
+The Personalization service monitors [events](event_types.md) to avoid recommending items that the end user has bought or removed from basket.

 - Reactivation aka.
 "We miss you" trigger: Personalization engine monitors the user's overall activity and pushes a message when they have not returned to the site for a set time.
 Recommendations are generated based on the user's purchasing and browsing history.